David-Edward-187/PortfolioPilot/how_to_use.md

 2.  **Build Command**: Set the build command to `npm run build` (or `yarn build`).
 3.  **Start Command**: Typically, the platform will detect it's a Next.js app.
 If manual configuration is needed, the start command is often `npm run start` (or `yarn start`).
 4.  **Node.js Version**: Ensure your deployment platform uses a compatible Node.js version (18.x or later).

-## 12. AI Features (Future Scope)

-While the project structure includes `src/ai/` for Genkit, AI-powered resume assistance features are not fully implemented in the current version.
-If these are developed:

--   AI logic would reside in Genkit flows within `src/ai/flows/`.
--   These flows would be invoked from server components or server actions.
--   You might need to configure additional environment variables for AI model API keys (e.g., Google AI Studio API Key if using Gemini models via Genkit).

 This guide should provide a comprehensive overview of how to work with PortfolioPilot.
 If you encounter any issues, refer to the Next.js and Resend documentation or open an issue in the project repository if applicable.